 Lattices/grids are an alternative for creating lush greening around and on your downspout.
 A lattice can be mounted to the wall with four or six attachment points, thus relieving the downpipe clamps of the heavy plant weight.
 One must check in each individual case whether such lattices are an aesthetic advantage for the wall or whether the discreetness of wire ropes are more effective.

 With annual plants and also with hops, downpipes can sometimes be greened directly, as the graceful climbing plants wind themselves around the pipe and find support at the clamps (or can be tied there).
 An accompanying wire rope as described above is always helpful, so that the shoots are better stabilised when the wind blows.
 It is also possible to put the shoots of climbing plants behind a drainpipe or twine them around it.
 Make certain that thick shoots do not push away the pipe, and that sensitive plaster on insulated house walls will not be scratched.

-The mounting of a light-weight trellis directly on the drainpipe is possible, but is a special case, as structural damage is still possible here when the greening is full or vigorous.
+The mounting of a light-weight trellis directly on the downpipe is possible, but is a special case, as structural damage is still possible here when the greening is full or vigorous.
 Such a greening is most promising in the base area with low-growing potted plants.
-Hardware-store standard downpipe trellises-- made from aluminum wire or galvanised / plastic-coated steel wire-- are then suitable.
-They are available both in angled and curved forms for drainpipes and are fastened directly to the drainpipe.
+Hardware-store standard downpipe (drainpipe) trellises-- made from aluminum wire or galvanised / plastic-coated steel wire-- are then suitable.
+They are available both in angled and curved forms for downpipes and are fastened directly to the pipe.